 Nebraska requires an approved wellness policy from each school and school district.
 The policy must address three areas.
 These areas include Nutrition Education (in the classroom); Physical Activity (school exercise program); and Nutrition Standards (cafeteria food plan).
-SBCS has policies set in all three areas and updates as required.
+SBCS has policies set in all three areas and updates as required, see Appendix A for full policy.

 A defibrillator is stored in the gym area near the calendar case.
 Directions are plainly spelled out.
-All staff have been trained in using this machine.